How to Use AirPods: Pairing, Controls, Settings and Function

 Share Audio With Apple's AirPods

 Sharing audio with Apple's AirPods allows you to enjoy the same audio stream with someone else using AirPods or other compatible wireless headphones.
-Here's how you can do it:
+Here's how you can do it:.
+If the first pairing attempt fails, confirm compatibility, battery level, and Bluetooth status before repeating the sharing steps.

 1. Ensure Compatibility and Connectivity: